Changissnz/nu_merchant_principal/README.md

 Sophistication does raise alarms from a defense perspective.
 This mentioned defense is not for those practices and products borne from sophistication.
-Rather, this defense takes an antithetical stance towards sophistication, with great condemnation of its possible fruits that is the sophisticated.
+Rather, this defense is an antithetical stance towards sophistication, with great condemnation of its possible fruits that is the sophisticated.
 Popular questions include:
 - "What is the need for this sophisticated product?
 How would I, from this background X with skillset Y, make use of this sophisticated product?"